 Options for Everyone

-The most heartwarming reason to celebrate the rise of genderless clothing is this: It accepts everyone and allows people to express freely.
-Unisex clothes are for all genders, colors, shapes and sizes.
+The most heartwarming reason to celebrate the rise of genderless clothing is this: It accepts everyone and allows people to express themselves freely.
+Unisex clothes are for all genders, colors, shapes, and sizes.
 You could be a big and tall body or have a petite frame and still manage to rock a unisex style.

 All unisex clothes are sized differently.
 This is why women should always go for clothes that are 2 sizes smaller than their usual size.
-For example, if you’re a size 9, go for size 7.
+For example, if you’re a size 9, go for a size 7.